Z-Editor/Z-Editor/README.md

     - Functions
     - Sequences
     - Bags
-* Download Z-Editor work as a PDF or a ZE file.
+* Download Z-Editor work as a PDF or a `ze` file.
-* Import a ZE file to the editor and continue work.
+* Import a `ze` file to the editor and continue work.
-* Iconic schemas were created using [draft.js](https://draftjs.org/) blocks.
+* Iconic schemas were created using [Prosemirror](https://prosemirror.net/) blocks.
 * Rich Text Utilities.

 ## Getting started